shrubin/Genshin-Artifact-Rater/README.md

 \<stat> is any of HP, HP%, ATK, ATK%, ER (Recharge), EM, PHYS, CR (Crit Rate), CD (Crit Damage), ELEM (Elemental DMG%), Heal, DEF, DEF%

 ## Development
-If you need help or want to contribute, feel free to DM shrubin#1866 or join https://discord.gg/SyGmBxds3M
+If you need help or want to contribute, feel free to DM shrubin#1866 or Chizy#0303 and join https://discord.gg/SyGmBxds3M

 ### Setup
 ```